 The RBI regulates the money supply in the economy in various ways :

 - The tools utilised by the Central bank to control money supply can be quantitative or qualitative

-- Quantitative tools, regulate the expanse of money supply by changing the CRR or bank rate or open market functions
+- Quantitative tools, regulate the expanse of the money supply by changing the CRR or bank rate or open market functions

 - Qualitative tools comprise encouragement by the Central bank in order to make commercial banks discourage or encourage lending which is done through moral suasion, margin requisite etc.,

 It should be apparent by now that if the Central bank changes the reserve ratio, this would head to changes in lending by the banks which, in turn, would influence the deposits and therefore, the money supply.
 In the previously discussed example, what would the money multiplier be if the Reserve Bank of India increases the reserve ratio to 25%?
 Note that in the previous scenario, Rs.100 in reserves could support deposits of Rs.
 400. However, the banking structure would now be able to loan Rs.300 only.
 It would have to call back some loans to meet the raised reserve demands.
 Therefore, the money supply would come down.